 My Basic Trimix Diver Training meets all of the standards for the TDI Trimix certification course, however I integrate what I feel are the core elements of the TDI Extended Range course into this training as well.
 IMHO, there are important lessons to be learned by diving air to deeper depths (around 180′), prior to assuming the additional responsibilities of deeper dives on more complex gases.
 Students who successfully complete this training should be able to competently plan and conduct decompression dives on air or Normoxic Trimix, up to a depth of 200 fsw.

 This class is offered independently by me in my home town here in Florida, Fort Lauderdale, and we will be diving out of Pompano Beach.
-Assisting me will be my friend and fellow Instructor, Howard Ehrenberg.
 The course consists of three days of training, ideally with lecture and diving each day.
 There are 4 required certification dives total, conducted two air dives on Day One, a single deep air dive on Day Two, and a single Normoxic Trimix dive in the 200′ neighborhood for the third day.
 The planned lecture morning/dive afternoon schedule may be rearranged to accommodate the best weather conditions.

 This is a fun class.
 It is fun for me to teach, and a great experience for students.
-Dives requiring mandatory decompression are fun, but in general they are serious, deeper dives, no matter what gas the diver is breathing.
+Dives requiring mandatory decompression are supposed to be fun, but in general they are serious dives, no matter what gas the diver is breathing.
 Technical dives are more challenging than mainstream recreational dives, so divers need to be reasonably fit.
 This is an intensive three day program where we cover a lot of diving theory, but we also put in a lot of bottom time working on skills, and in deep water.

 All of the training dives will be on local area shipwrecks.
 The first day of diving we will work on skills in the 100′-120′ range.
 On day 2, we will be diving air in the 180′ range.
 For the last day, we will be conducting a Normoxic Trimix dive on a wreck up to 200′ deep.